ysaidheeraj/FP-Growth/README.md

 # FP-Growth
-This is an implementation of the Fp growth algorithm in C language done for my data mining assignment.
+This is an implementation of the Fp growth algorithm in C language.
 The data set used is of the format: Tid, item1, item2,......